bparanj/crystal/computer/electronics/design/rc-circuit.md

    python pyspice_rc_simulation.py
    ```

-This simulation provides a more accurate representation of the circuit behavior, including the initial charging phase and any potential non-ideal behaviors that might occur in a real circuit.
+This simulation provides a more accurate representation of the circuit behavior,  the initial charging phase and any potential non-ideal behaviors that might occur in a real circuit.

 The resulting graph will show the capacitor voltage over time, demonstrating how it charges up to the source voltage.
 The printed values will give you specific data points to understand the circuit's behavior.